-8.3 Model under Article 8 NC TAR: Using the capacity weighted distance reference price methodology (CWD) with entry-exit split 50/50 and a discount of 50% applied to tariffs for storage facilities
+7.3 Reference model under NC TAR: Using the capacity weighted distance reference price methodology (CWD) with entry-exit split 50/50 and a discount of 50% applied to tariffs for storage facilities the increased part of the price-tagged volume risk (revenue at risk) therefore remains as a charge to the transmission system operator.

-In compliance with NC TAR requirements, the Decision contains a derivation of the reference prices using the model described in Article 8 NC TAR to allow a comparison with the selected (target) model.
-The reference price derivation is based on the following assumptions:
+In compliance with the NC TAR requirements, the consultation document contains the calculation of the reference model to allow a comparison with the selected (target) model.
+The reference model calculation of tariffs is based on the following assumption: